 In 1980 the BF-2 replaced the BF-1.
 The two pedals have the same controls but the older pedal didn’t have the compact pedal case and a replacement was needed.
-The BF-2 has been around for a long time and is one of the most commonly used flanger pedals.
+The BF-2 has been around for a long time and is one of the most common flanger pedals.

 - The BF-2 exists in both metal screw and plastic screw versions.